 As already said that as the stakeholders are your peers and the owners and hence a proper Engagement rather than management of them is highly appreciable as a project manager.
 They are not all your followers and hence should be treated respectfully.

-Active involvement of stakeholders is very much important to project as:
+Active involvement of stakeholders is very much essential to project as:

 - It creates a sense of responsibility and accountability

-- It gives the opportunity to others to express their ideas, issues, concerns.
+- It allows others to express their ideas, issues, concerns.

-- It enables effective risk assessment and response planning
+- It enables practical risk assessment and response planning

 - It creates learning opportunities among stakeholders.